 As we break down the Model Number into its key parts, we’ll start with the first number, 116, which corresponds to the product type.

 Each line of furniture we produce has its own product number.
-The coffee table line is 116 and it comes in many different configurations, as you can see here:
+The coffee table collection is 116 and it comes in many different configurations, as you can see here:

 How do we go from a standard model to the specific piece you create?